ryanduchin/music-video-collector/README.md

 Users can:

 Main next courses of action:
 * add modal forms for submitting content
   + **close backdrop actions not working
-  + ** how to I only show for current_user? need to add 'delete post' button to posts and playlists
+  + need to add 'delete post' button to posts and playlists ** how to I only show for current_user?
-  + need to create 'add this song to playlist' and/or 'add song to this playlist'
+O  + need to create 'add this song to playlist' and/or 'add song to this playlist' -look up dropdown menu
-  + need to redirect new post/playlist -> new post/playlist show
+  =add dropdown menu to song show view
+  -add a dropdown menu to new post modal
+  -no 'add song to playlist' option
 * grid system for feeds
   + need to add image for thumbnail when no posts in playlist
 * other user views